Evercookie: NSA Tor tracking

 In 2013, an internal National Security Agency (NSA)'s presentation was revealed by Edward Snowden, suggesting Evercookie's use in government surveillance to track Tor users.
 The TOR Blog responded to this leaked document in one post, assuring that TOR Browser Bundles and Tails operating system provide strong protections against evercookie.

 Public attitudes towards data tracking

 Evercookie, and many other emerged new technologies in persistent data tracking, is a response to internet users' tendency of deleting cookie storage.
 In this system of information exchange, some consumers believe they are being compensated with greater personalization information, or sometimes even financial compensation from the related companies.
 Recent related research, however, shows a gap between the expectations of the consumer and marketers.
 A Wall Street Journal survey showed 72% felt offended when they saw targeted advertisements while browsing the internet.
-Another survery showed 66% of Americans felt negative about how marketers track their data to generate individualized information.
+Another survey showed 66% of Americans felt negative about how marketers track their data to generate individualized information.
 In another survey, 52% of respondents said they would like to turn off behavioral advertising.
 Data tracking persists, however.